tadhgboyle/tab/README.md

 - Add way to "hide used gift cards" in gift card list
 - Convert jquery ajax requests to use axios
 - Let transactions use multiple gift cards
+- When editing entities, correctly return back to the list/show page the user was previously on upon success

 ## Issues/Bugs
 - When cashier page refreshed with gift card, ensure it still has balance + update balance in table row